ava-labs/hypersdk/docs/tutorials/morpheusvm/4_interlude.md

 # Interlude

-In the previous sections, we built our own implementation of MorpheusVM and tested it to see that it worked as expected.
-In the upcoming sections, we will be completing our VM journey by spinning up `TutorialVM` on a local network and interacting with it via the HyperSDK-CLI.
+In the previous sections, we built and tested our own implementation of MorpheusVM.
+In the upcoming sections, we'll be spinning up `TutorialVM` on a local network and interacting with it via the HyperSDK-CLI.

-However, before we get to the exciting part of this tutorial series, we need to have some things set up before we can spin up `TutorialVM` on a local network.
-In this interlude, we will focus on the following:
+In this section, we'll:

 - Setting up our run/stop scripts
 - Adding end-to-end tests